libops/docs/docs/development/yml.md

   - 192.168.100.0/24
   - 192.168.200.0/24

-# The CIDR notation for every source IP that can SFTP into your LibOps non-production environments
+# The CIDR notation for every source IP that can SFTP into your libops non-production environments
 # Should be restricted to just IPs for your organization.
 Ideally, just for machines that need access.
-# Only IPv4 are supported for establishing SSH connections to your LibOps environment
+# Only IPv4 are supported for establishing SSH connections to your libops environment
 ssh-firewall:
   # private IPs are just examples.
 Can be replaced (along with this comment)
   - 127.0.12.1/32
   - 192.168.100.1/32

-# The CIDR notation for every IP Address that can not access any of your LibOps environments, including production
+# The CIDR notation for every IP Address that can not access any of your libops environments, including production
 # This can be used to block malicious actors
 # Both IPv4 and IPv6 addresses are supported.
 # Network mask (e.g. /24) must be greater than or equal to 16 for IPv4 and 120 for IPv6